github/docs/content/code-security/getting-started/github-security-features.md

 {% ifversion ghec or ghes > 3.1 %}
 ### Security overview

-Review the security configuration and alerts for an organization and identify the repositories at greatest risk.
+Review the security configuration and alerts for your organization and identify the repositories at greatest risk.
 For more information, see "[About the security overview](/code-security/security-overview/about-the-security-overview)."
 {% endif %}

 ## Further reading